'A Wrinkle in Time': Visually spectacular but not wrinkle-free

 Disney's "A Wrinkle in Time," based on a much beloved 1962 novel by the late Madeleine L'Engle, could have been one of the best sci-fi fantasy movies to come along.
 Sadly, it will end up a wrinkle best smoothed away.

-Director Ava DuVernay's movie feels faithful to the classic novel, though it leaves out some bits, such as the Aunt Beast moments, to squeeze the story into 109 minutes.
+Director Ava DuVernay's film feels faithful to the classic children's book, though it leaves out some bits, such as the Aunt Beast moments, to squeeze the story into 109 minutes.
 And while the visuals are spectacular, DuVernay's treatment feels too clinical, leaving out the sense of wonder and discovery that should accompany such a film.

 The movie is supposed to be an epic adventure, but instead it feels like a taxi ride to somewhere with beautiful scenery in between.